fhollenbach/OLD_polisci209_DONOTUSE/pages/syllabus.md

           student, who will provide comments.
 You will incorporate the comments and will then be graded on the final version.
-		  Your comments to your fellow students will be graded pass/fail as a home work exercise.
+		  Your comments to your fellow students will be graded pass/fail as a homework exercise.
 		  __The final version of the written assignments are to be submitted via Turnitin on eCampus prior to class on the day they are due.__